MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 `movementsolver.hpp`
 Headers added (to call base player skill)

-The `static bool isWalkableSlope` logic within `movementsolver.hpp` was updated to check if it is the player (only the player is affected by this change), and to get the players base acrobatics skill and scale the climbing angle allowed based on skill as described in mechanics (2.8).
+The `static bool isWalkableSlope` logic within `movementsolver.hpp` was updated to check if it is the player (only the player is affected by this change), and to get the players base acrobatics skill and scale the climbing angle allowed based on skill as described in the mechanics changes.

-The climbing angle is hard capped at 89° to minimise the risk of unusual behaviour (this will all potentially interact with stepping upwards on stairs, and hitting steep surfaces when walking).
+The climbing angle is hard capped at 89° to minimise the risk of unusual behaviour (90° proved to cause some unusual behaviour during testing that would require a more extensive change to the movement logic).

  - [ ] This change adjust the criteria for the engine to determine the boolean `iswalkableslope` and restricts it to the player
  - [ ] There is not effect on the default value (47°) at 30 skill or below, and no benefit beyond 92 base skill (the angle you can climb to is hard capped to 89° for compatibility reasons)
  - [ ] Increasing the angle to 90° (or beyond) does not allow true wall climbing, due to separate logic checks in the openmw engine that exist  to prevent wall collision/sticking
 	 - [ ] I did not attempt to resolve this, as this would require a more extensive rework of the physics engine which would further risk compatibility with new content.
 	 - [ ] In short, whilst wall climbing is technically possible with some changes it meant (in the version I trialled) that you "stuck" to every wall you touched, which meant your speed slowed down to a crawl as you attempted to being moving vertically up it at greatly reduced speed, which was a huge problem in many urban areas and most interiors
-- [ ] The `sMaxSlope` variable is seemingly hard coded and not accessible to the compiler (47°) but it can be worked around in the way I have done without issues.
+- [ ] The `sMaxSlope` variable is seemingly not accessible to the compiler (47° - is it in the ESM file?) but it can be worked around in the way I have done without issues.
 - [ ] There remain risks of floor detection failing when climbing, or clipping through ceilings, this will be investigated as playtesting continues.
 - [ ] Several functions within `movementsolver.cpp` call the Boolean `iswalkableslope`, these have been checked for unintended knock-on effects, and of the functions within the `cpp` file there are only two are of potential concern (although no issues have been seen yet during playtesting)
 	- `osg::Vec3f MovementSolver::traceDown` beginning on line 80, but the bool starts getting called around line 106
 		- I have no idea what the ray tracing logic does here, but it seems only to be involved in whether you can walk or not on a slope (so probably the actual post-hoc function that is implementing this change)
-		- But since it involves ray tracing and ground offset there could be some object detection/collision issues that result in clipping(?)
+		- But since it involves ray tracing and ground offset there could be some object detection/collision issues that result in clipping(none seen yet during testing)
 	- Also called twice between lines 367 to 392, to determine actor collision and determining if on slope.
 Again no idea what the impact of this is, but playtesting has not yet found an issue
 	- Other areas of code checked and certainly of no concern for unintended behaviour, these two I couldn't pick apart in the time I spent on this (I am way out of my depth with the physics engine stuff)